 Stakeholders

-I2I works with numerous organisations and stakeholders to promote product innovation, efficiency, quality, and dialogue within the landscape of available vector control tools.
+I2I has worked with numerous organisations and stakeholders to promote product innovation, efficiency, quality, and dialogue within the landscape of available vector control tools.

-By proactively identifying bottlenecks and working with vector control stakeholders to develop inclusive and effective solutions, I2I can affect meaningful change to the systems that underpin the vector control ecosystem.
+By proactively identifying bottlenecks and working with vector control stakeholders to develop inclusive and effective solutions, I2I has affected meaningful change to the systems that underpin the vector control ecosystem.
 As a neutral partner in this space, I2I can take on issues that fall ‘between the cracks’ of the mandates of others and facilitate solutions that are owned by those who will implement them.
+I2I currently works with stakeholders to develop the Vector Control Professional Placement Programme (VCP3).

 Achievements